Athletics

 Eligibility—Intercollegiate Athletics

-All students interested in competing in the intercollegiate program are required to carry, as a regularly enrolled student, a minimum of 12 credit hours of college work as listed in the college catalog.
+To participate in the intercollegiate athletic programs, students are encouraged to fill out a player profile located on the CCM Athletics website: www.ccmathletics.com.
+Participation requires student-athletes to be in good academic standing according to the college and NJCAA standards.
+Each student-athlete in season are required to carry, as a regularly enrolled student, a minimum of 12 credit hours of college work as listed in the college catalog.
 Students must pass a complete medical examination prior to each season of participation.
-And, students must maintain a satisfactory average as mandated by the college and/or the National Junior College Athletic Association during each semester of athletic participation.
+Students must also maintain a satisfactory average as mandated by the college and/or the National Junior College Athletic Association during each semester of athletic participation.

 All transfer students from either a two- or four-year college should contact the Director of Athletics regarding the status of their eligibility prior to competition.
-Transfer student/athletes are required to have all official transcripts from their previous institution forwarded to the County College of Morris Athletic Department in order to determine eligibility status.
+Transfer student-athletes must have all official college transcripts from their previous institution forwarded to the County College of Morris Athletic Department.
 Athletic eligibility is determined solely by the athletic administration.
-Appointments can be made in advanced of transfer to determine status only when transcripts are made available.
+Appointments can be made in advance of transfer to determine status only when transcripts are made available.

 Facilities

-The college is proud of its athletic resources and the department staff consisting of 20 coaches, a full-time athletic trainer, Aquatics supervisor, and a administrative support staff person.
-Student-athletes, other students, faculty and staff have full use of a modern weight room and Fitness Center housing weight-training equipment and exercise equipment.
+The College is proud of its athletic resources and the department staff consisting of 20 coaches, a full-time athletic trainer, Aquatics supervisor, and an administrative support staff person.
+Student-athletes, general students, faculty and staff have full use of a modern weight room and Fitness Center housing weight-training equipment and exercise equipment.
 The Natatorium is a beautiful six-lane, 25-yard facility with spectator seating so that both recreational use and swimming competitions can be accommodated.
+(Current CCM ID's must be presented upon entry of all CCM Facilities).

-CCM’s 1,800-seat Jack Martin gymnasium, home for men and women’s basketball games, volleyball games, and serves as the site of the Morris County High School Basketball Tournament championships, is an attractive arena.
-The college’s outdoor facilities include a baseball field, a softball field, two regulation soccer/lacrosse fields, a multipurpose practice field and eight tennis courts.
+CCM’s 1,800-seat Jack Martin gymnasium, is an extremely impressive arena that hosts intercollegiate men and women’s basketball games, volleyball games, and serves as the site of the Morris County High School Basketball Tournament Championships.
+The College’s outdoor facilities include a baseball field, a softball field, two regulation soccer/lacrosse fields, a multipurpose practice field and eight tennis courts.

 Open Recreation